SRI International: Early 21st century

 In December 2007, SRI launched a spin-off company, Siri Inc., which Apple acquired in April 2010.
 In October 2011, Apple announced the Siri personal assistant as an integrated feature of the Apple iPhone 4S.
 Siri's technology was born from SRI's work on the DARPA-funded CALO project, described by SRI as the largest artificial intelligence project ever launched.
 Siri was co-founded in December 2007 by Dag Kittlaus (CEO), Adam Cheyer (vice president, engineering), and Tom Gruber (CTO/vice president, design), together with Norman Winarsky (vice president of SRI Ventures).
 Investors included Menlo Ventures and Morgenthaler Ventures.

 For the National Science Foundation (NSF), SRI operates the advanced modular incoherent scatter radar (AMISR), a novel relocatable atmospheric research facility.
 Other SRI-operated research facilities for the NSF include the Arecibo Observatory in Puerto Rico and the Sondrestrom Upper Atmospheric Research Facility in Greenland.
 In May 2011, SRI was awarded a $42 million contract to operate the Arecibo Observatory from October 1, 2011, to September 30, 2016.
 The institute also manages the Hat Creek Radio Observatory in Northern California, home of the Allen Telescope Array.

 In February 2014, SRI announced a "photonics-based testing technology called FASTcell" for the detection and characterization of rare circulating tumor cells from blood samples.
-The test is aimed at cancer-specific biomarkers for breast, lung, prostate, colorectal and leukemia cancers that circulate in the blood stream in minute quantities, potentially diagnosing those conditions earlier.
+The test is aimed at cancer-specific biomarkers for breast, lung, prostate, colorectal, and leukemia cancers that circulate in the bloodstream in minute quantities, potentially diagnosing those conditions earlier.

-In September 2018, the NSF announced that SRI International will be rewarded $4.4 million to establish the backbone organization of a national network.
+In September 2018, the NSF announced that SRI International would be awarded $4.4 million to establish the backbone organization of a national network.

+In April 2023, Xerox announced that it would donate PARC and its related assets to SRI.
+As part of the deal, Xerox would keep most of the patent rights inside PARC, and benefit from a preferred research agreement with SRI/PARC.